 9. Drive to Talkeetna and Back – Summer or Winter

-If you like to road trip and want to get a nice slice of small town Alaska goodnes…and maybe also a slice of pie, then take off for a day trip to Talkeetna!
+If you like to road trip and want to get a nice slice of small town Alaska goodness…and maybe also a slice of pie, then take off for a day trip from Anchorage to Talkeetna!

 Plus, if you want to add some adventure to your day, you can do a 1 hour flightseeing tour and see Denali National Park from above!
 Denali National Park and Preserve is over 6 million acres, and most people only get to see 15 miles of it.
 The best way to really get to see the grandeur of the park and the Alaska Range is to go flightseeing.
 Most flightseeing is done out of the little town of Talkeetna Alaska.
 Bonus – you can even do it in summer or winter!